Coby White: Personal life

 White's father, Donald, previously played college basketball at North Carolina Central before becoming a factory worker until his death on August 15, 2017, to liver cancer.
 His mother is a claims manager for an insurance company.
-He also has a sister an older brother, Will, who played basketball and is currently an assistant coach for Mars Hill University.
+He also has a sister and an older brother, Will, who played basketball and is currently an assistant coach for Mars Hill University.
 He has a personal connection with NBA player Chris Paul, as he played for Paul's Amateur Athletic Union (AAU) program, Team CP3.